evermatos/academic-evermatos/content/home/curriculum.md

 <h1 id="awards">Awards and Honors:</h1>

 <ul>
+<li><strong>2020</strong> Approved with honor at the PhD in Computer Science - Pontifical Catholic University of Rio Grande do Sul</li>
 <li><strong>2018</strong> Doctoral Dissertation Research Award Scholarship - Fulbright</li>
 <li><strong>2016</strong> Approved with honor at the MSc in Computer Science - Pontifical Catholic University of Rio Grande do Sul</li>
 <li><strong>2015</strong> Finalist (among 10 best) in the contest of best Master&rsquo;s Thesis in Computer Science of Brazilian Computer Society</li>